 PROCESS BLOWER INTERLOCK CONTACT This dry contact closes when the process blower is on.
 It can be used to indicate unit operating status or to start and stop auxiliary equipment such as a circulating fan or condensing unit.

-5.1.9 Auxiliary Control Terminals
+5.9 Auxiliary Control Terminals

 This unit may be equipped with optional customer control interface positions located on terminal blocks in the electrical enclosure.
-The terminals are utilized for remote control and monitoring purposes.
-For the wiring connections, refer to the Electrical drawing for this unit.
+For the wiring connections, refer to the electrical drawing provided.

 REMOTE START STOP CONTACT